python-docs-translations/transifex-automations/docs/placeholders.rst

 Placeholders
 ============

 Transifex supports adding
 `Translation checks <https://help.transifex.com/en/articles/6241794-setting-translation-checks#h_317a8b70f5>`_
-to fit the translation caracteristics.
+to fit the translation characteristics.

 Adding custom placeholders causes the matched expression to be highlighted, be assigned unique numbers in that string, and to be warned if translation differs from the source string.